Effective remote pairing

 The tools we use for remote pairing are ..

 Floobits is a tool which synchronises the contents of a workspace between 2 or more connected users.
-It has a number of IDE integrations available, and can even share shell sessions through flootty (although we’ve found that to be a bit janky).
+It has a number of IDE integrations available, and can even share shell sessions through flootty (although we’ve found that to be a bit unreliable).